Bun Rieu Cua Crab Noodle Soup

 Traditionally this soup is made with whole blue crabs which are then pounded in a large mortar/pestle.
 The crab meat is separated from the crushed body.
 The body of the crushed crab is then put into a fine mesh cloth or sieve and water is then strained through, forming the base of the broth.
 Do I make my bun rieu this way?
 Heck no!!
 It’s too time consuming! 🙂 But when Hong was growing up, he would help his mom make bun rieu this way.
 The result of is a much more intense crab flavored broth.
 Almost everyone I know uses a can of minced crab in spices as a substitute for this labor intensive process.

 So if Hong wants his bun rieu to taste like his mom, he better do the extra work. 🙂 For me, a good and easy alternative is to use the minced crab in a can and add that to my all purpose pork broth that I use to make many of my soups.
 But if I’m really pressed for time, canned chicken broth will also do.

-Unlike pho or bun bo hue where there are slices of meat added, the key protein component to this dish is the crab meat mixture, rieu, made of the minced crab (or alternatively dried shrimp), ground, pork and egg.
+Unlike pho or bun bo hue where there are slices of meat added, the key protein component to this soup is the crab meat mixture, rieu, made of the minced crab (or alternatively dried shrimp), ground, pork and egg.
 It’s essentially a Vietnamese version of crab cakes but in a soup!
-Some cooks like it more formed, almost like a cake.
-Some like it more airy and feathery, almost like egg drop soup.
-We like ours somewhere in between.
+Some cooks like crab mixture more formed, almost like a meatball or patty.
+While we like it more airy and loose, like pillowy mounds of deliciousness.
 You can adjust how you like it by the ratio of egg to meat in the recipe below—the more airy and soft, the more egg and less ground pork.
 Another key ingredient in this mixture is shrimp paste for that extra umami.
 Other variations of this soup includes oc/periwinkle called bun oc.

 - chopped green onion and cilantro